Mukasey Confirmation for Attorney General to Start

 NPR's Ari Shapiro reports.

-Senator PATRICK LEAHY (Democrat, Vermont; Chairman, Senate Judiciary Committee): I don't see a bombshell in the horizon.
-I see a man who has a potential to clean up the Department of Justice.
+PATRICK LEAHY: I don't see a bombshell on the horizon.
+I see a man who has the potential to clean up the Department of Justice.

-Sen. LEAHY: I could be a tough no nonsense attorney general and I'm happy with that.
+LEAHY: I think he'll be a tough, no-nonsense attorney general, and I'm happy with that.
 He's a conservative Republican, I have no problem with that, but I also want somebody who will not let anyone interfere with prosecutors doing their jobs.

-Mr. A. TOM GOLDMAN (Former New York Prosecutor): And Judge Mukasey called him up at the sidebar and just pour into him.
+TOM GOLDMAN: And Judge Mukasey called him up at the sidebar and just tore into him.

 SHAPIRO: He said, I will break you?